Generate Beta Diversity Change Boxplot for Paired Samples

 - change.base

-A string or numeric value specifying the first time point used for computing the beta diversity change
+Character or numeric specifying the baseline time point for computing beta diversity change.

 - dist.name